vivocha/appointments-scheduler-docs/README.md

 The Vivocha Interaction Engine has three new blocks dedicated to the Appointments Scheduler.

 Moreover, it is possible to change the current calendar to be used by the following blocks.
-Reading the current Calendar Id it is possible accessing the `calendar.id` context property.
+It is possible to read the current Calendar Id accessing the `calendar.id` script context property.

-Setting that property in a SetData Block with another Calendar Id results in changing the Calendar for the current conversation.
+Setting that property in a *SetData Block* with another Calendar Id, results in changing the Calendar for the current conversation.
 Obviously, the starting Calendar Id is the one linked to the referenced Campaign, if set.

 ### Get Appointment Types